tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 {lang="python",linenos=off}
 	from django.urls import reverse

 Looking at the code above, the Django `TestCase` class has access to a `client` object which can make requests.
 Here, it uses the helper function `reverse()` to lookup the URL of Rango's `index` page.
 It then tries to issue an HTTP `GET` request on that page.
 The response is returned and stored in `response`.
-The test then checks several things: whether the page loaded successfully (with a `200` status code returned); whether the response's HTML contains the string `"There are no categories present"`; and whether the context dictionary used to render the response contains an empty list for the `categories` supplied.
+The test then checks several things: whether the page loaded successfully (with a `200` status code returned); whether the response's HTML contains the string `'There are no categories present.'`; and whether the context dictionary used to render the response contains an empty list for the `categories` supplied.

 Recall that when you run tests, a new database is created, which by default is not populated.
 This is true for each test method -- and explains why the categories you create in the two `CategoryMethodTests` tests are not visible to the test in `IndexViewTests`.